Leaving the city of Calgary, begin your trip by driving through rolling foothills toward the Canadian Rocky Mountains.

 On your final leg of this trip, you’ll be leaving the desert heat of the Okanagan and heading to the coast, travelling along the Trans-Canada Highway.
 Merritt is the first town you’ll drive by and, if you need to refuel, this is a good place to stop.

-You’ll drive the Coquihalla Highway - the summit, which is the highest point on the highway, boasts impressive views before arriving in Hope.
-For book lovers, pop into Baker’s Books in this small town where every second-hand book is just $2.
+You’ll drive the Coquihalla Highway.
+Be sure to stop and admire the impressive views from the summit, the highest point on the highway, before arriving in the riverside town of Hope.
+For book lovers, pop into Baker’s Books in this small town where many of their second-hand books are just $2.

 From Hope, you’re about 150 kilometers away from your final destination, Vancouver.